-Canine Lymphoma is a broad term that describes any type of cancer that affects lymphocytes, a type of white blood cell.
-However, there are actually many different canine lymphoma types, with the primary types generally classified by the area the body primarily affected.
 Lymphocytes are an important part of the immune system.
-Lymphocytes can be found anywhere in the body, but a large number of these cells are found in the lymph nodes, spleen, and tonsils.
-Because lymphocytes are found throughout the body, lymphoma can develop in multiple places in the body.
+Lymphocytes can be found anywhere in the body, but a large number of these cells are found in the lymph nodes, spleen, and intestinal tract.
+Because lymphocytes are found throughout the body, lymphoma can develop almost anywhere.

 Symptoms of Lymphoma in Dogs

 The most common initial symptom of lymphoma is the presence of one or more enlarged, firm, and non-painful lymph nodes.
 Many dogs with lymphoma appear to feel just fine, but others can develop nonspecific signs like lethargy and loss of appetite.

 Lymph nodes exist at many points throughout your dog’s body.
 Although there are dozens of lymph nodes throughout the body, only a few are easily palpable during a physical examination.
 The peripheral lymph nodes veterinarians and pet caregivers may be able to feel include: